Moffein/SniperClassic/Release/README.md

 Sounds taken from Dirty Bomb, TF2, L4D2, and https://www.youtube.com/watch?v=aoBWUs8poYU

 ## Changelog

+`1.1.2`

+- Grandmastery skin can now unlock on Inferno.

 `1.1.1`

 - Fixed Spotter not showing up in the Character Select screen (bug introduced in 1.1.0)